 The case selection is a key stage in the case study planning, which aims to select a good and suitable case to be studied.
 The study establishes four criteria (C1 to C4) to select the most appropriate database.
 C1 guarantees that the legacy database selected is a database that stores the organization or company's business data.
 This criterion discards, for example, databases supporting information of embedded systems or real-time systems.
 C2 ensures that the legacy database will be a real-life database that is deployed in a production environment.
 C3 ensures that the selected database really is a legacy database.
 To evaluate this criterion the time in production is not used, because it is not a good measure.
-Instead of production time, C3 considers the amount of modifications in the database, because both the proposed ADM-based process and the supporting tool were especially developed for relational databases.
+Instead of production time, C3 considers the amount of modifications in the database that alter the schema database.
+Finally, C4 guarantees that the database is a relational database, because both the proposed ADM-based process and the supporting tool were especially developed for relational databases.
 Moreover, C4 ensures that the relational schema contains all the integrity constraints.
 The study could consider a legacy database without integrity constraints, and previously apply an algorithm to discover the implicit constrains in code.
 However, these techniques are not the main objective of this study and may introduce side effects in the technique under study.